NVlabs/Deep_Object_Pose/data_generation/readme.md

 other, and can be combined into a single dataset without issues.

+The NVISII library is no longer being maintained, so we suggest you use the Blenderproc version.

 We highly recommend a GPU with
 [RTX capabilities](https://www.nvidia.com/en-us/geforce/news/geforce-gtx-dxr-ray-tracing-available-now/), as ray tracing can be costly on a non-RTX GPU.